burakcanekici/be-spring/spark-batch-reading/README.md

 target/spark-data-migrate-1.0-SNAPSHOT.jar
 ```

-OR

-make it uber jar file and it takes postgresql-42.2.24.jar from the uber jar
+* make it uber jar file and it takes postgresql-42.2.24.jar from the uber jar
 ```
 mvn clean compile assembly:single